sneakysneak/docs/pages/connector-authentication/bamboohr_setup.md

 3. Enter your Company Subdomain and click 'Next'

-4. For 'Username' enter your API Key and for 'Password' enter any random string (eg. x), click 'Next'
+4. Enter your API Key and click 'Next'

 The connector is now authenticated and ready to use.